javalite/jar-explorer/README.md

 ##Introduction

-This is a  desktop Swing application that ability to recursively scan a directory and index a large number of jar files all at once.
+This is a  desktop Swing application which will recursively scan a directory and index a large number of jar files all at once.
 It then allows to explore individual jar files or search all jar files at the same time.
 It provides a number of views for resources: class - specific, shows all class information: interfaces, super class, methods, fields, as well as views for text, HTML, images.